jigyasudhingra/UserAuth/README.md

 ## UserAuth

-This web app includes a sign-in, sign-up feature.
+This web app includes a sign-in, sign-up feature, along with the social media app authorisation including LinkedIn, GitHub, Facebook, Google.

 User will be only able to enter into the site when he/she is sign-in.
 Otherwise, it will redirect back to the login page, where the user has the feature of sign-in and sign-up.